kimzed/sdgai_assignment/README.md

 - A Python environment (my environment ran on v3.11).
 - Required packages and dependencies can be installed from the `environment.yml` file.
+- The environment was built on a Linux machine, with cuda toolkit installed.
+If you do not have cuda drivers installed for machine learning features, you need to install the cpu version of pytorch.
 - Datasets are available at this [Google Drive link](https://drive.google.com/drive/folders/1uJ2SfuFo4H561FPj97AHZwvwT6HjJ3rn?usp=sharing).

 ### Setup